collectiveaccess/ProvidenceDocs/_source/providence/user/dataModelling/primaryTables.rst

    :header-rows: 1
    :file: intrinsics_tour_stops.csv

-`Note:` ca_tour_stops.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_tour_stop_labels table
+.. note:: ca_tour_stops.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_tour_stop_labels table

 Label Tables